fengtingzhang/blog/_posts/2017-11-16-rubyconf-2017-day-three.md

 ##### 2. Object allocation
 The other place where GC will write to memory is object allocation
 * Problem: The effect is that we have pages that are duplicated.
 How do we reduce this space
-* Solution: GC compact, compact Before Fork
+* Solution: GC compact, compact before Fork

 #### Compaction algorithm
 * two pointers one at the beining and one at the end of the heap